A banner with lots of dice and the words 'Button Kin Games'

 I picked up Into the Odd without much idea of what to expect.
 Previously unfamiliar with Bastionland and writer Chris McDowall’s work, I’m only semi-ashamed to say that I initially coveted the book as a gorgeous objet d’art, and my spend-happy convention brain did the rest.

 I suppose the one thing I did expect, from the first page or so, was a lot of setting detail, and that is what I got after a fashion.
 The basics are imparted across a couple of pages.
 The Odd and its only city of note, Bastion, form an ugly, beautiful, industrial, and archaic land where treasure hunters and cults vie for precious arcana; items of murky origin with strange, sometimes deadly, powers.
-The rest is imparted via art, the a long list of potential arcana, and the contents of many excellent random rolling tables in the “Oddpendium” (my favourite being one titled “I Eat the Stuff”).
+The rest is imparted via art, a long list of potential arcana, and the contents of many excellent random rolling tables in the “Oddpendium” (my favourite being one titled “I Eat the Stuff”).
 Aiming to inspire and prompt adventure rather than dictate, this work seems designed to encourage low-to zero-prep game sessions and will no doubt be treasured by GMs who favour that style.

 The latter half is largely taken up with a gorgeously detailed hex-crawl campaign guide.
 Again, there’s no forced plot line here.
 Just many potential permutations of locations and situations to discover, stimulating the best kind of chaos at your table.